in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ### What Are Design Patterns?

-We have been building object oriented software for over 40 years now, starting with Smalltalk, which was the first object oriented language.
+We have been building object-oriented software for over 40 years now, starting with Smalltalk, which was the first object-oriented language.

 The programming world has encountered a large number of problems, and a variety of solution have been proposed to tackle them.